Quantum logic under semi-classical limit: information loss: Dequantization Information Loss Estimation

 Let $|\zeta\rangle^{\otimes N_{\mathrm{I}}}$ be an $N_{\mathrm{I}}$-qubit register.
 Any calculation with it is equivalent to construction of some logical expression $\mathbb{E}_{\mathrm{I}}$ from the elementary logical operations defined on projectors.
 Suppose that $\mathbb{E}_{\mathrm{I}}$ has no implications inside (that's underlined with index $_{\mathrm{I}}$) and consists of $n_{\mathrm{I}}$ negations $\neg$ and $c_{\mathrm{I}}$ conjunctions $\wedge$.
 The following expression

 must be true since else such a coding can be applied where $N_{\mathrm{I}}-n_{\mathrm{I}}-c_{\mathrm{I}}$ qubits will be obsolete.

 Conjunctions $c_{\mathrm{I}}$ are defined on the non-commuting projectors in general.
-Thus one has to include all commutator \eqref{QL proj commutator} contributions while estimating the entropy.
+Thus one has to include all commutator \eref{eq:QL_proj_commutator} contributions while estimating the entropy.
 After neglecting the first such commutator all subsequent elementary statements will operate on the mixture but not on the pure state.
 However, as negation does not influence the entropy, the conjunctions operating on the mixture should be observed only.

 Suppose that the expression $\mathbb{E}_{\mathrm{I},\mathrm{\Pi}_{2}\mathrm{\Pi}_{1}}$ consists of two conjunctions characterized with commutators $\mathrm{\Pi}_{1}$ (corresponds to the first calculated conjunction) and $\mathrm{\Pi}_{2}$ (the second one).
 After dequantization entropy of the expression will be